eirueirufu/protoc-gen-gotags/README.md

 ## Usage

-- define options
+1. define options
-- use `protoc-gen-go` to generate your `.pb.go` file
+2. use `protoc-gen-go` to generate your `.pb.go` file
-- use `protoc-gen-gotags` to replace the generated `.pb.go` file tags
+3. use `protoc-gen-gotags` to replace the generated `.pb.go` file tags, in this cmd, you should use the protoc source type `source_relative`

 field options example：